asrashley/dash-live/README.md

 * bbb_v7.mp4
 * bbb_v7_enc.mp4

-These files need to have been encoded for DASH, with a MOOV and MOOF boxes and each MOOF of a fixed duration.
-In the media directory there is an encode.sh shell script which gives an example of how to encode and package the media files.
+These file needs to have been encoded for DASH, with a MOOV and MOOF boxes and each MOOF of a fixed duration.
+In the media directory there is a create_media.py Python script which gives an example of how to encode and package the media files.

+    test -e "BigBuckBunny.mp4" || curl -o "BigBuckBunny.mp4" "http://commondatastorage.googleapis.com/gtv-videos-bucket/sample/BigBuckBunny.mp4"
+    python create_media.py -i "BigBuckBunny.mp4" -p bbb --kid '1ab45440532c439994dc5c5ad9584bac' -o bbb

 The media files need to be uploaded once the dash server is running.
 Go to http://localhost:9080/media to upload the media files, one at a time.